DavidLXu/MathY/README.md

 # MathY manual

 Welcome to MathY!
 MathY is a simple math toolbox for **educational or recreational purpose** only.
 It is made by a current junior ME student who have wide and wild interests in math and programming.
 From the very beginning, MathY requires no other third party libraries for basic calculations.
-As the program grows bigger and bigger, when it comes to complex analysis and solving equations, only sympy is needed.)
-It is still under construction and needs your help!
+As the program grows bigger and bigger, when it comes to complex analysis and solving equations, only sympy is needed. :) It is still under construction and needs your help!
 Feel free to reach me at xulixincn@163.com .

 ## Basic operation